 The engraving we are examining is contained in “Senioris Zadith Fillii Hamuelis Tabula Chimica”, or the chemical table of the old Zadith son of Hamuel,

-Muhammad ibn Umail al Tamimi, was born and lived in Spain (Cordoba) in tenth century as a son of arabian parents.
-He seems to have become an isolated representation, and had few students, perhaps only one, to pass on his works.
+Muhammad ibn Umail al Tamimi, was born and lived in Spain (Cordoba) in the tenth century as a son of Arabian parents.
+He seems to have become an isolated representation and had few students, perhaps only one, to pass on his works.
 He was called al-Sadik, which supposedly become Zadith in Europe, while ibn-Umail was apparently translated as “son of Hamuel”.
-His most famed treatise was indeed the afore mentioned“ The Book of the Silvery Water and the Starry Earth”, or Kitab al-ma’ al-waraqi wal-ard an-najmyah (1), which was taken by later researchers as a commentary on “ the Letter of the Sun to the Crescent Moon”, or Risalah ash-shams ila ’l-hilal.
+His most famed treatise was indeed the aforementioned “ The Book of the Silvery Water and the Starry Earth”, or Kitab al-ma’ al-waraqi wal-ard an-najmyah (1), which was taken by later researchers as a commentary on “ the Letter of the Sun to the Crescent Moon”, or Risalah ash-shams ila ’l-hilal.
 To be more precise “The Silvery Water” was known in Europe as “ The Book of Senior or Tabula Chimica”, while the poem “ Letter of the Sun” is found separately as “ Epistola Solis ad Lunam Crescentem”.
 The former is alleged to be the inspiration for Aurora Consurgens.

 That’s to say: I Senioris Zadith, Filii Hamuelis Tabula Chimica.
 Chemical Table by Senior Zadith, son of Hamuel.

 II Anonimi Veteris Philosophi Consilium conjungii, seu massa Solis & Luna, Libri Tres, vore aurei.
 Anonymous aged philosophers joined in consultation, or on the mass of sun and moon, three books, really golden.